Staff and Leadership

 My previous professional career includes nearly 40 years during which, I have worked as an engineer, manager and director in a variety of manufacturing and other operations.
 The last ten years of my public career I was at Lenoir Memorial Hospital as Director of Engineering Services.

-I grew up in Winston-Salem, NC where our family attended a United Methodist Church.
+I grew up in Winston-Salem, NC where our family attended the United Methodist Church.
 My parents were charter members and we didn’t miss a Sunday.
 While that upbringing laid a good foundation in those early years, it wasn’t until age 23 that I accepted Jesus as my Lord and Savior.
 At a time when I was struggling with young adult challenges and a new marriage, I called upon the name of Jesus to help me.
 All those early Sunday school lessons, Bible stories and songs never left me.
 I cried out to Him for hope and restoration.
 I knew he could get my life and marriage back on the right pathway.
-Thirty-six years later, my husband, Donald and I are still witnessing God’s faithfulness in our lives.
+Thirty-nine years later, my husband, Donald and I are still witnessing God’s faithfulness in our lives.

 Always loving the coast, we relocated to Carteret County in 1995 where we established some Eastern North Carolina roots.
 There we were active members with First Baptist Church in Swansboro for 17 years where I served as the Children’s Ministry Director, Deacon and participated in numerous leadership roles within key committees.
 Don and I relocated to Glad Tidings Church in Morehead City and served as Life Group leaders and worked with Prayer Teams and Operation Christmas Child.
 God amazingly created a new pathway that led us to Bath, NC.
 Upon completion of our new house, we moved to the area in April 2019.
 Understanding that establishing church fellowship was priority, we began the visiting process.
 The folks at Bath Christian Church were warm and we realized that would be our new church home.
 Shortly thereafter, the Holy Spirit planted a seed in my heart about serving as Youth Director at BCC.
 It is an honor and privilege to be the leader for youth and families as we know the present and future rests with our youngest members.